xavierrutayisire/MakinaVector/README.md

 ## MakinaVector

-Repository to serve vector tiles from the database to your browser.
+Repository to serve vector tiles from a postGIS database to your browser.

 All the informations in the [wiki](https://github.com/xavierrutayisire/MakinaVector/wiki).